 In New Zealand, the recommendation for combination of omega-3 fatty acids during pregnancy is 115 mg per day.
 However, several international organizations recommend that women consume at least 200 mg per day.
 According to the estimates of Dr. Beck, only 30 percent complied with international recommendations.

 Seafood is a rich source of omega-3 polyunsaturated fatty acids, and enriched body with nutrients, including protein and iodine, which are important for the development of the fetus.
 "To meet the recommendations requires two servings of fish (of 150 g per serving) Week" - explains Dr. Beck.

-According to the nutrition recommendations of Ministry of Health for pregnant women, Fish and seafood is best to consume hot.
+According to the recommendations of the Ministry of Health nutrition for pregnant women , fish and seafood is best to consume hot.
 Dr. Beck believes that the particularly useful canned tuna, canned salmon, mackerel, sardines, cod, hoki, John Dory (Dory), Australian seriolella and flounder.
 "The levels of mercury in these fish are considered low, and their intake of food provides many health benefits," - she explains.